Frequently asked questions

 A message is circulating online and via messages that has resulted in a text donation to BBC Children in Need – what do I do?

-We are aware of a message circulating on social media and via messages resulting in individuals making an inadvertent donation to BBC Children in Need.
+We are aware of a message circulating on social media and messaging apps resulting in individuals making an inadvertent donation to BBC Children in Need.
 If you have been affected, please contact [email protected].

 Do you use photographs of the children you support in your fundraising and marketing?